-The United States is still allowing Canadians into the United States during the Coronavirus.
-The US has temporarily stopped a few of their US Immigration Programs but most of them are still active including temporary residents: visitors, workers, students.
+*Update July 2020: The United States is still allowing Canadians into the United States during the Coronavirus.
+The US has temporarily stopped a few of its US Immigration Programs but most of them are still active including temporary residents: visitors, workers, students.
 Learn more about which US immigration programs are still active!

 Did you know that many Canadians are moving to the US during the Coronavirus outbreak?
 Find out which industries are hiring Canadian Workers!

 The VisaGirl, Sierra, will explain all the steps to take to move from Canada to the United States:

 Moving can be very stressful for anyone and moving to a different country can be even more stressful because there are laws that must be followed when moving to a different country.
 Of course, there are plenty of forms to fill out, no matter what country you are moving to.
 If you’re moving from Canada to the US, it could be for one of a few reasons.
 One reason is marriage.
 If a Canadian meets an American who lives in the United States and they fall in love, marriage is usually the next step.
 When this happens, it is time to move to the United States.